kcmr/demo-iconset/README.md

 ## Styling

+The class "fixed-search" keeps the search input fixed at the top.
 The following custom properties and mixins are available for styling:

 | Custom property                     | Description                                                                   | Default       |